 This citrusy yet smokey pineapple mezcal old fashioned is a perfectly balanced cocktail for the transition between summer and fall.

 Out with the Old (Fashioned) and in with the new.
-This fall, try our recipe for a fun twist on the classic Old Fashioned: Pineapple Mezcal Old Fashioned.
+This fall, try our recipe for a fun twist on the classic Old Fashioned: a smoky pineapple mezcal old fashioned.

 While this may not be a traditional recipe, this pineapple mezcal cocktail is the perfect blend of flavors to ease us into the fall season.
 The bright and citrusy pineapple mixed with the smokey and earthy mezcal is perfect for sipping on a cool autumn night around the campfire.